neurobagel/api/README.md

 ## Quickstart
 The API is hosted at https://api.neurobagel.org/ and interfaces with Neurobagel's graph database.
-Queries of the graph can be run using the `/query` route.
+Queries of the graph can be run using the `/query` route e.g., `https://api.neurobagel.org/query/?sex=other`

 Interactive documentation for the API is available at https://api.neurobagel.org/docs.